VogelerLab/guides/Intro_to_Git_and_GitHub/GitHub_Tutorial.md

 <span style="text-decoration: underline">Random Terms</span>
 Repo - Repository.
 A data space to store all the files related to a project.
-Hash / SHA - This a 40-character code that identifies different versions of your project.
+Hash / SHA - This a 40-character code that identifies different versions (or "commits") of your project.
 HEAD - The HEAD can be understood as the "current branch."
 The HEAD points out the last commit in the current checkout branch.
-Upstream - Generally refers to the original repo that you have forked.
+Upstream - The conventional name for the source of the original repo that you have forked.
 This is the version that resides on the VoglerLab GitHub account (or another GitHub account).
-Origin - A clone of the original repo of GitHub that resides on your personal GitHub account.
+Origin - The conventional name for your fork of the original repo.
+This is the version that resides on your personal GitHub account.
-Local - A repository is the one on which we will make local changes, typically this local repository is on our computer or on RStor.
+Local - The conventional name for the copy of a repository that you'll make changes to and actively be working on.
+Typically this local repository is on your computer or on RStor.
-Remote - A repository is the one of the server.
+Remote - A repository stored on a remote server (e.g. your personal GitHub or another GitHub account).
 Push - Uploading code (e.g., changes) from a local repository to a remote repository.
 Pull - Downloading code from a remote repository and automatically updates (i.e., merges) the changes to the working directory of your local repository.
 Fetch - Downloading code from a remote repository to a local repository without merging changes.